AAV-VirginiaTech/AAV_GCS/README.md

 This repository includes all the files used in addition to the base AUVSI SUAS Interoperabilty System (Interop).
 AAV only makes modifications to the client side and uses an unmodified version of the server side for all integration testing.
 The base AUVSI SUAS Interop documentation can be found [here](https://github.com/auvsi-suas/interop).

-## Modifications to Base Client Script

-By running the modify.bat file - custom modifications are made to the latest AUVSI SUAS Interop and pushed to AAV's Docker Hub.
-This automated process should be run every time a the base AUVSI SUAS Interop has been updated by the competition.

-The following modifications are currently made to the system:
-- MSL Altitude to AGL Altitude + 22' (Modified mavlink_proxy.py)

 ## Connecting to Interoperability
 There are three ways to connect to interop based on the resources at hand: SITL or HITL.
 Altough similar, each setup process has been detailed below.